oat-im/pulsenet-udp/CPP-MANUAL.md

     ```
     The key is that `${CMAKE_CURRENT_SOURCE_DIR}/include` (for build tree) or `include` (for install tree, relative to `CMAKE_INSTALL_PREFIX`) is the path added to the include search paths, allowing the subsequent `oat/your_lib/header.h` to be resolved.

-**If you can’t explain the boundary between “installed headers” and “internal headers,” and how consumers include them, your CMake setup is broken.**
+**If you can't explain the boundary between "installed headers" and "internal headers," and how consumers include them, your CMake setup is broken.**

 ---